Tips for Using Mid/Side EQ While Mastering

 REFERENCE is the perfect tool for quickly comparing your track to your favorite mixes.
 Insert REFERENCE after your limiter on your master track (before you’ve even started mastering) and drag and drop your reference mixes into the Wave Transport.

-Then click the Level Match button in the top right corner to make sure your mix and your reference tracks are at the same level.
+Then click the Level Match button to make sure your mix and your reference tracks are at the same level.
 This will make it easier to fairly compare your mix to your reference tracks.

 Press play and use the ORIGINAL and REFERENCE buttons in the center of the plug-in to toggle back and forth between your mix and the reference.
 Listen closely and see if you can identify any tonal imbalances between the two.
 Pay special attention to the stereo width of each frequency range.